jonwang22/BuildDeployUsingCLI/README.md

    * Ensure that there's a shared common library that will be kept up to date and can be used as a dependency library across applications and services.

 ## Conclusion

+This project has been very good in illustrating how to automatically deploy your application using Jenkins.
+The biggest challenge is writing the resource script but working with the AWS CLI and enabling Jenkins to deploy for us via AWS Elastic Beanstalk is simple.
+As long as you have your syntax and formatting correct for your Jenkinsfile, it's simple and straightforward.